terilenard/dias-hackathon-testbed1/docs/source/invehicle.rst

 * Module: **/etc/modules-load.d**
 * Bin file: **/bin/vcan.sh**

-You can uset **ifconfig** after to test if the setup script ran successfully. **vcan0** should be visible and available also after reboot.
+You can use **ifconfig** after to test if the setup script ran successfully. **vcan0** should be visible and available also after reboot.

 .. code-block:: bash